tzervas/homelab-infra/docs/README.md

 # Homelab Infrastructure Documentation

-Welcome to the comprehensive documentation for the GitLab + Keycloak Homelab Infrastructure project.
-This documentation provides everything you need to understand, deploy, customize, and maintain your homelab environment.
+Welcome to the comprehensive documentation for the refactored Homelab Infrastructure project.
+This documentation provides everything you need to understand, deploy, customize, and maintain your modern homelab environment with unified testing, enhanced deployment interfaces, and standardized processes.

 ## 📚 Documentation Overview

+### 🎯 New Enhanced Documentation

+- **[Comprehensive User Guide](comprehensive-user-guide.md)** - ⭐ **Complete guide to refactored homelab infrastructure**
+- **[Interfaces and Process Guide](interfaces-and-processes.md)** - ⭐ **Detailed documentation of refactored interfaces and new processes**
+- **[Testing Guide](testing-guide.md)** - ⭐ **Complete guide to unified testing framework and procedures**

 ### 🚀 Getting Started